Where do rabbits sleep?

 Due to the fact this spring fever rabbit bed is well cushioned, it will really be loved by your rabbits for their nap time.

 This spring fever rabbit bed is made of harmless materials in case your rabbits start chewing on it.
-The soft surface will prevent your small pets hurting their claws.
+The soft surface will prevent your small pets from hurting their claws.

 It has a removable pad bottom for cleaning and washing.
 As well as this rabbit bed is portable and perfect for placing it in a cage.